 Ask any person on the planet to think of a vintage microphone, and the Shure Model 55 is what probably comes to mind.

 This iconic mic was introduced in 1939, and two models that sport the distinctive box shape are still in the Shure catalog.
-Pretty good for a design celebrating its 74th year!
+Pretty good for a design celebrating more than 75 years!

 Not only is the Model 55 one of the best looking mics ever made, it also introduced a breakthrough technology in using just a single dynamic element and achieving pattern control.